asuh/front-end-macos/readme.md

     xcode-select --install

 ### Older OSes
-Go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).
+Go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID.

 Once you reach the downloads page, search for "command line tools", and download **Command Line Tools for Xcode**.
 Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
 When it's done, you can unmount the disk in Finder.